datacamp-content-public/Application-Python-for-Excel-Users/slides/chapter_1_0411ee6aeb89ea2af0eb651f30af8bea.md

 `@script`
 So what if you want to work with multiple sheets from your Excel workbook?
-For instance, here we have roles and departments of different DataCamp employees located on different tabs of our workbook.
+For instance, here we have the roles and departments of different DataCamp employees located in separate tabs within our workbook.

 ---